bair-climate-initiative/fate-of-snotels/README.md

 ### FAQ

 * Do I have to follow the structure of this project or can I just make a ipynb / script for my analysis?
 > Do whatever makes your life easiest!
+For using version control with your notebooks, you can add them to the `nbs/` directory.
 You can easily import the utils from the fos package as
 ```python
 from fos import utils
 ```